Friends of the Earth Scotland is committed to protecting your privacy, including online, and in the transparent use of any information you give us.

-If you wish to make a request on any of the above grounds, you should contact the Membership and Office Manager.
-Please note that, depending on the nature of the request, Friends of the Earth Scotland may have good grounds for refusing to comply.
-If that is the case, you will be given an explanation by Friends of the Earth Scotland.
+If you wish to make a request on any of the above grounds, you should contact us.
+Please note that, depending on the nature of the request, FoE Scotland may have good grounds for refusing to comply.
+If that is the case, you will be given an explanation by FoE Scotland.

 Data subject access requests

-The Membership and Office Manager is tasked with overseeing compliance with this policy.
-If contacts or members have any questions about this policy or how Friends of the Earth Scotland handles personal information, they should contact the Membership and Office Manager.
+The Head of Operations is tasked with overseeing compliance with this policy.
+If contacts or members have any questions about this policy or how Friends of the Earth Scotland handles personal information, they should contact them.
 Data subjects have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues.

 Data security breaches